floprsk/cs50_final_project/README.md

 is called.

 With that method you can display html files for the user on the Web-Application.
+It can be applied with familiar HTML and you can add also CSS and Javascript like you would do normally.

 **All the templates have to be in the same directory as the app.py file as a folder called "templates"!**